mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 88. first

-`TPEURS`.
+`TPEURS`

 This brief drops the "t" sound for comfort.

 ### 89. well